VC-MIPI-modules/vc_mipi_nvidia/README.md

       OVERLAYS /boot/tegra234-p3767-camera-p3768-vc_mipi-dual.dtbo
 ```

-**Warnings:**
-- this version has been tested with two identical IMX565, IMX567/8, IMX296, IMX226, IMX415 sensors
+   > * this version has been tested with two identical IMX565, IMX567/8, IMX296, IMX226, IMX415 sensors
-- there might be problems when using only a single sensor
+   > * there might be problems when using only a single sensor

 ### For NVIDIA Jetson TX2 NX